Category Archives: Greek Royals

 Embed from Getty Images

-Prince Michael has written over 30 books, biographies, and historical novels as well as fine arts and photography books, and is a contributing writer to Architectural Digest.
-He maintains his own website filled with stories and recollections from his life, and many of the people, and events, in it.
+Prince Michael wrote over 30 books, biographies, and historical novels as well as fine arts and photography books, and was a contributing writer to Architectural Digest.
+He maintained his own website filled with stories and recollections from his life, and many of the people, and events, in it.
 A listing of his works can be found here.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.